DanielRios549/joker/README.md

 ## Joker Stream Website

-**This is a project I started in 2014 to practice, it was started without using Git and I stop working on it in 2017.
-Going back now, maybe changing the purpose of it.**
+**This is a project I started in 2014 to practice, it was started without using Git, and since 2017 I stopped working on it going back in 2021, so it needs a lot of improvements.**

-**This is an unfinished project, A lot of parts are unfinished and do not work properly, I keep the code here because I spent too much time on it and the code can help someone else, including myself.**
+**This is an unfinished project, A lot of parts are unfinished and do not work properly.
+Use the install page to install the database.**

 ### IMPORTANT

-**The vídeos folder ("media/movies" and 'media/series) are both untracked due to its size.
-They will be created after the first addition.**
+**The videos folder ("media/movies" and 'media/series) are both untracked due to its size.
+They will be created after the first addition.
+The script to create the videos does not work properly, so you can make them by yourself to test purposes.**

+### Improvements

+- [ ] Update NPM to Yarn.
+- [ ] Fix Gulp tasks, possibly changing from another one.
+- [ ] Update the addition script.
+- [ ] Update password hash generation for a more secure one.
+- [ ] Fix showing content when there is no content to show.
+- [ ] Update Install page to identify if the database is already installed.

 ## Gulp tasks